Netflix$8.99 to $17.99

 What to Watch on Netflix

 Compatible Device List For Netflix

 Subscribers can access the service with virtually every streaming media device or player out there.
-This includes smartphones, smart TVs, tablets, laptops, set top boxes, gaming consoles, and more.
+The supported devices includes smartphones, smart TVs, tablets, laptops, set top boxes, gaming consoles, and more.
 Popular brands include Roku, Amazon Fire TV, Apple, Google, and others.
 Here is a list of Netflix supported devices: